ningg/Machine-Learning-Q-and-AI/docs/ch05/_books_ml-q-and-ai-ch05.md

 unlabeled datasets to pretrain neural networks.
 This can also help reduce overfitting on the smaller target datasets.

-As an alternative to self-supervised learning, traditional transfer learning on large labeled datasets is also an option.
+As an alternative to `self-supervised learning`, `traditional transfer learning` on large labeled datasets is also an option.
 Transfer learning is most effective if the labeled dataset is closely related to the target domain.
 For instance, if we train a model to classify bird species, we can pretrain a network on a large, general animal